Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Serious chemotherapy side effects can also occur and may vary depending on the specific drugs used.
 They include:

 - Neutropenia a severe drop in the number of white blood cells produced in the bone marrow.
 Neutropenia increases the chance for infection and is a potentially life-threatening condition.
 Drugs called granulocyte colony stimulating factor (G-CSF) are used to help boost white blood cell count.
 These drugs, which include filgrastim (Neupogen) and pegfilgrastim (Neulasta), can help lessen the risk for neutropenia occurrence and, if neutropenia does occur, to reduce its length and severity.
-Patients should also use lifestyle precautions to prevent infection.
+People should also use lifestyle precautions to prevent infection.
 (See Transplantation section of this report.)

 - Liver and kidney damage.